 Finding Villas for Sale

-While there’s no single website that has all the publicly-advertised listings, there are several websites that aggregate, the best is Le Site Immo (which shows when the listing was posted, the m2 price and price drops).
+While there’s no single website that has all the publicly-advertised listings, there are several websites that aggregate, the best is Le Site Immo (which shows when the listing was posted, the m² price and price drops).
 Other are: Le Figaro, Green Acres, and Super Immo.
 They all allow you to sign up for new listing alerts via email.
+As you’ll see if you watch the alerts for a while (years, even), the same houses keep getting re-listed over and over.

 When searching on these sites, make sure to sort by price as that will make it easier to spot duplicate listings and falsely inflated m² information.